Duy-Phuong/spring-docs/Note git/guide code/spring.md

 The approach of outsourcing the construction and management of objects.

-App should be configurable
+- App should be configurable
-• Easily change the coach for another sport
+- Easily change the coach for another sport:
-• Hockey, Cricket, Tennis, Gymnastics etc
+  Hockey, Cricket, Tennis, Gymnastics etc

 ```java
     public static void main(String[] args) {